 From Roman times via the Elizabethan Age to its Victorian incarnation as the seat of Empire and on to the present day, London has constantly re-invented itself.
-The energy of our powerhouse city on the Thames is simply extraordinary.
-You’ll notice it in the in the explosion of creative talent in fashion, music and the arts; in our crammed restaurants and pubs; even in the way we walk and express our opinions.
-If you doubt this, simply ask a London cabbie.
-Take a ride on the Tube and on your journey you’ll hear twenty different languages spoken; browse one of our markets and you’ll discover foods from every corner of the planet.
+Take a ride on the Tube and on your journey you’ll hear twenty different languages spoken; browse one of the many markets and you’ll discover foods from every corner of the planet.

 And just when you think you might flag, a traditional English afternoon tea will always come to the rescue.
 Rejuvenated, you can head out and enjoy world-class entertainment: a daring stage production?
 An evening of comedy?
 Or maybe an evening getting to know the locals at a sixteenth-century riverside pub?
 If only walls could talk…and even if you spend a day outside the capital, exploring colleges, castles and megalithic monuments, the magic will still be waiting when you return.